Other Items Related To Publication 3

 Publication 596, Earned Income Credit (EIC)

 The earned income credit (EIC) is a tax credit for certain people who work and have earned income.
-To claim the EIC, you must meet certain rules.

 Publication 970, Tax Benefits for Education